-Figure 2.1: Banknote issued by the Hanover National Bank of the City of New York, 1882
+Figure 2.1: Banknote issued by the Consolidated National Bank of Tucson, 1902

 In the past, regular commercial banks in the U.S. in fact did create money.
 They printed and circulated their own banknotes, linked to gold at the standardized dollar/gold parity.
 The banknote itself showed the name of the bank that issued it.
-This was the regular state of affairs in the United States until the 1930s.
+(Figure 2.1) This was the regular state of affairs in the United States until the 1930s.
 When people say that "banks create money," this was in fact the case a few generations ago.
 These rhetorical devices seem to persist for decade after decade, even after the real situation changes.
-U.S. banks today do not print their own banknotes - although this practice does still exist, for example in Hong Kong.
-The Hong Kong currency has the name of the issuing bank printed on it.
-Today, only the Federal Reserve, as the present monopoly manager of the currency, can increase or decrease the amount of money (dollar base money) in existence.
-If you look at the U.S. dollar banknote today, you will see that it is actually called a "Federal Reserve Note."
-The issuing bank is the Federal Reserve.

-Figure 2.2: Banknote issued by the Standard Chartered Bank of Hong Kong, 2010
+Figure 2.2: Banknote issued by the Hongkong and Shanghai Banking Corporation, 2009